-Today, the complexity of datacenter IT environment is continuously growing as the amount of data increases and applications require more compute power with more infrastructure components needed to support it.
-At the same time, IT departments are required to be able to provision resources instantly while maintaining flexibility and scalability of the infrastructure to handle unpredictable data growth
+Today, the complexity of datacenter IT environment is continuously growing as the amount of data increases and applications demand more compute power with more infrastructure components needed to support it.
+At the same time, IT departments should always be able to provision resources instantly while maintaining flexibility and scalability of the infrastructure to handle unpredictable data growth.

-The problem of datacenter’s IT environment complexity and large hardware footprint is partially solved by deploying a converged infrastructure (CI).
+The problem of the datacenter IT environment complexity and large hardware footprint is partially solved by deploying a converged infrastructure (CI).
 The main idea behind this concept is to minimize compatibility issues between servers, storage systems, and network switching.
-To achieve this, a converged infrastructure delivers a set of separate compute, storage and networking resources optimized and tested for better interoperability.
+To achieve this, a converged infrastructure delivers a set of separate compute, storage, and networking resources optimized and tested for better interoperability.

-While reducing the complexity of datacenter’s IT infrastructure to a certain extent, such approach has significant drawbacks.
+While reducing the complexity of the datacenter IT infrastructure to a certain extent, such approach has significant drawbacks.
 The components in a converged infrastructure are managed separately, requiring dedicated applications to manage various pieces of hardware, sometimes making administration a challenging task.
-Furthermore, such infrastructures have a large hardware footprint – servers, data storage devices, and networking equipment take unnecessary place and translate into limited flexibility and scaling options.
-Additionally, due to a large amount of hardware utilized, CI requires significant deployment and operational expenses.
+Furthermore, such infrastructures have a large hardware footprint – servers, data storage devices, and networking equipment occupy unnecessary space and convert into limited flexibility and scaling options.
+Additionally, due to a large amount of hardware utilized, CI implies significant deployment and operational expenses.

-Such infrastructure provides higher flexibility, allowing not only to scale-out by adding more drives, memory, or CPUs but to scale-out by adding additional cluster nodes.
-More to say, with less hardware to purchase and maintain, HCI deployment and operational costs become significantly lower.
+Such infrastructure provides higher flexibility, allowing not only to Scale Up by adding more drives, memory, or CPUs, but also to scale-out by adding additional cluster nodes.
+More to say, HCI deployment and operational costs become significantly lower with less hardware to purchase and maintain.